jarieramaa/ImmoEliza_API/README.md

 #  Required modules and versions

-The application runs in the Heroku environment, so the user does not need to install the development environment.
+The application runs in the Heroku ([connect to Heroku](#connecting-to-heroku-service)) environment, so the user does not need to install the development environment.
 However, if you want to do development work, the following libraries are needed.

 | Module     | Version |
 | ---------- | ------- |